 The Best Combo for Foodies

 The Amex Gold Card offers 4 points per dollar at restaurants worldwide and 4 points per dollar on up to $25,000 spent at U.S. supermarkets.
-What’s more, you’ll get a $10 monthly credit toward purchases made with select restaurants and food delivery services.
+What’s more, you’ll get a $10 monthly credit toward purchases made at select restaurants and through food delivery services.
 The card’s annual fee is $250.